shresthashreejan/dns-manager/README.md

-# Linux DNS Switcher
+# Linux DNS Manager

-Linux DNS Switcher is a simple Python GTK application for managing DNS server configurations.
+Linux DNS Manager is a simple Python GTK application for managing DNS server configurations.
 It allows users to add, view, remove and setup DNS server configurations through a graphical user interface.

 ## Requirements